remunds/data-offloading-box/README.md

 ```
 2. Then edit your specific details, such as

-   1. Back-End IP,
+   1. backend IP,
-   2. Back-End port,
+   2. backend port,
    3. db IP,
    4. db port,
    5. dtnd IP and
    6. dtnd port.

-   In a normal use case, you only have to adjust the Back-End IP to a static and globally available IP address, leading to your Back-End server.
+   In a normal use case, you only have to adjust the backend IP to a static and globally available IP address, leading to your backend server.
    **Do not change "configuration" and "nodeName". **

-   **Make sure, that the Back-End server is already set up, online and reachable from your network, before executing the following steps.
-Otherwise your Sensorbox will not be able to receive its unique ID and the correct configuration as well as the correct functionality can not be assured.**
+   **Make sure, that the backend server is already set up, online and reachable from your network, before executing the following steps.
+Otherwise your Sensorbox will not be able to receive its unique ID and the correct configuration as well as the correct functionality cannot be assured.**

 ```bash